chase-moskal/renraku/readme.md

 🏛️ json-rpc 2.0
 🔌 http, websockets, and more
 🚚 super transport agnostic
-🛡️ beautiful little auth helpers
+🛡️ handy little auth helpers

 <br/>

 ### a simple idea

-***"an api should just be a bunch of async functions, damn it"***
+> ***"an api should just be a bunch of async functions, damn it"***

-i had this idea in 2017, and have been evolving the implementation and typescript ergonomics ever since.

-maybe this project is my life's work, actually...
+> &nbsp; — *Chase Moskal, many years ago*

+*renraku* is my project to realize this dream, and i've been evolving this typescript implementation for many years.

+i keep finding ways to make it more elegant, more terse, and more flexible.. renraku might be near its penultimate form.. the server and client are basically one-liners now.

+renraku doesn't do input validation, you might want to use [zod](https://github.com/colinhacks/zod) for that.

 <br/>